Blair17/S4_Spectrum_Plot/README.md

 # Guided mode resonance spectrum analysis
-Python script for an S4 RCWA simulation in Lua to model and plot the reflection spectrum and phase of a 1D guided mode resonance grating.
+Python scripts for S4 RCWA simulations in Lua to model and plot the reflection spectrum and phase of a 1D guided mode resonance grating.
+Also included are is a script that iterates through given grating parameters (period, thickness etc.) and plots the corresponding reflection spectra.

 ## Features
 The code works as follows: